-Moving into the next decade of site management for Prairie Dog Meadow Natural Area, the City's proposed objectives for the site are to:
+Moving into the next decade of site management for Prairie Dog Meadow Natural Area, the City's objectives for the site are to:

 - Enhance wetland habitat.

 - Continue grassland restoration.

 - Provide additional trail access.

+- Reduce conflicts with adjacent properties.

 Specific actions identified to help meet these objectives over the next 10 years include: